wesyao/pet-shop-ethereum-tutorial/tutorial.md

 - `1_initial_migration.js.` handles deploying the Migrations.sol contract to observe subsequent smart contract migrations.

-Migrations are executed in their enumerated order and follow the same basic structure:
+Migrations are executed in the order specified and follow the same basic structure:

 - Import the desired contract artifacts from the build folder.
 - Export a single, anonymous function taking one argument, `deployer`.